Jamaal Johnson-Webb

-Jamaal Johnson-Webb (born March 6, 1990) is a former American football offensive tackle of the National Football League (NFL) He played college football at Alabama A&M.
+Jamaal Johnson-Webb (born March 6, 1990) is an American former professional football offensive tackle of the National Football League (NFL) He played college football at Alabama A&M.

 Professional career

 Arizona Cardinals

-On April 27, 2013, he signed with the Arizona Cardinals as an undrafted free agent following the 2013 NFL Draft.
+On April 27, 2013, he signed with the Arizona Cardinals as an undrafted free agent following the 2013 NFL draft.

 Chicago Bears

 On September 2, 2013, he signed with the Chicago Bears practice squad.
 He was released on September 24.

 Minnesota Vikings

 On November 13, 2013, he was signed to the practice squad of the Minnesota Vikings.

 Buffalo Bills

 On December 3, 2013, he was signed to the Buffalo Bills practice squad.

 New York Giants

 On May 14, 2014, he was claimed off waivers by the New York Giants.